SharieRhea/SharieRhea.github.io/README.md

 ## TODO

+### Content TODOs

+- [X] allow clicking on a project card to lead to the project's showcase page
+- [X] add project cards to desktop view, 2 side-by-side

 - [X] port over all project descriptions
 - [ ] find images/take screenshots

+- [ ] make the about page

+- [ ] implement mobile versions for:
+  - [ ] projects
-- [ ] allow clicking on a project card to lead to the project's showcase page
+  - [ ] individual project showcase pages

+- [X] add technology name to button on project showcase

+### Visual TODOs

+- [X] fix visuals for home page where all project card text is underlined like a hyperlink
+- [X] fix visuals for projects page (need grid and spacing around edges)
+- [X] fix visuals for project showcase pages (spacing around edges)

 - [ ] resize project title on mobile to be smaller
 - [ ] fix text vertical alignment on project link buttons
-- [X] add technology name to button on project showcase

-- [X] add project cards to desktop view, 2 side-by-side

 ## Ideas